 It’s the opposite of how a flag is normally displayed, also known as the “reverse side flag” and is the standard for shoulder patches on military and first responder uniforms.
 This way, the stars point forward as you walk (as if carrying a flag).
-On a left sleeve print, the stars should be to the right, like normal.
+The stars should be to the right on a left sleeve print, like normal.

 Don’t print the flag on the butt

 You may ask, why would I want to do that?
 You’d be surprised by what people do.
 The simple reason for this rule is that you never want to be sitting on the flag.
 Nothing against your butt, it’s just a bit rude.

 Don’t print the flag as a negative

 This is a common mistake that happens when you are printing a flag with a single color of ink (white, usually) on a darker shirt color (including red and navy).
 In these cases, invert single-color clip art flags so that they are negative–but will print positive.
 For the best results, add an outline.
 If you don’t know how to do this on your own, simply put in a request with your order and our art department is happy to do it for you for free.